mCRL2org/mCRL2/doc/sphinx/user_manual/tools/release/lps2lts.rst

 then the flag --confluent generates a state space giving priority to confluent tau's [GM14]_.
 In certain cases this can give an exponential reduction.
 The confluent tau is by default called ctau.

+If the exploration takes too much time or is too large to fit in main memory an alternative exploration technique that uses symbolic representations based on decision diagrams can be utilised, which is implemented in the tool :ref:`tool-lpsreach`.

 When generating the transition system is taking too much time, the generation can be aborted. lps2lts will attempt to save the transition system before terminating.
 Using the flag --max the size of the state space can also be limited a priori.